Books! Books! Books!

 Reading with your child should start from birth.
 At this time, you can read anything to your son or daughter, even The New York Times.
 What matters is how you read it.
 Read with feeling, show emotion, and pause to allow your baby to vocalize back to you.

 Initially, choose books with a story and meaning.
 Reading longer stories during the first months will help to build your child’s attention.
 Books like The Three Bears by Byron Barton, Summer by Alice Low, and Chewy Louie by Howie Schneider will be fun for you and your baby.

 If your toddler has trouble paying attention to a book, try reading when he or she is in the high chair eating, in the car seat while traveling, or just waking up from a nap in the stroller.

-By choosing the right books, you can help target the speech and language skills you want to develop.
+By choosing the right books, you can help target speech and language skills you want to develop.
 Selecting books with repetitive phrases will allow your child to participate during storytime.
-Great examples include Dear Zoo by Rod Campbell, The Very Busy Spider by Eric Carle, and The Gingerbread Boy by Richard Egielski.
+Great examples include: Dear Zoo by Rod Campbell, The Very Busy Spider by Eric Carle, and The Gingerbread Boy by Richard Egielski.
 Give your child the opportunity to complete the repetitive line, or if he or she is ready, the whole line.
 Hopefully, these words will carry over into daily vocabulary.